whoschek/bzfs/README.md

-*  The maximum number of threads to use for parallel operations; can be given as a positive integer, optionally followed by the % percent character (min: 1, default: 150%).
+*  The maximum number of threads to use for parallel operations; can be given as a positive integer, optionally followed by the % percent character (min: 1, default: 100%).
 Percentages are relative to the number of CPU cores on the machine.
 Example: 200% uses twice as many threads as there are cores on the machine; 75% uses num_threads = num_cores * 0.75.
-Currently this option only applies to --compare-snapshot-lists and --delete-empty-dst-datasets.
-    Examples: 4, 75%
+Currently this option only applies to dataset and snapshot replication, --delete-dst-snapshots, --delete-empty-dst-datasets, and --compare-snapshot-lists.
+The ideal value for this parameter depends on the use case and its performance requirements, as well as the number of available CPU cores and the parallelism offered by NVMEs vs. rotational drives, ZFS geometry and configuration, as well as the network bandwidth and other workloads simultaneously running on the system.
+The current default is geared towards a high degreee of parallelism, and as such may perform poorly on HDDs.
+Examples: 1, 4, 150%

 <!-- -->